 Users can extract files from a self-extracting Zip file by double clicking it, with no additional program needed.
 This makes self-extracting Zip files a particularly good choice for distributing data to beginning users who are not familiar with using Zip files or Zip file utilities.
 Please make sure that you review the list of features available in the full WinZip Self-Extractor product that are not available in the Personal Edition.

 To start WinZip Self-Extractor Personal Edition, create a Legacy Zip file with WinZip (Note: WinZip Self-Extractor Personal Edition does not support creating self-extractors from Zipx files).
-Then, while the Zip file is still open, click the Tools tab and click Self-Extracting EXE (XP users; choose Make.Exe File from the Actions menu).
-Unless you have specified a different program in the Make Exe field in the Miscellaneous tab of the WinZip Options dialog, the WinZip Self-Extractor Personal Edition dialog box will be displayed.
+Then, while the Zip file is still open, click the Tools tab and click Self-Extracting EXE.
+Unless you have specified a different program in the Program to create self-extracting Zip files (Make Exe) field in the Advanced tab of WinZip Options, the WinZip Self-Extractor Personal Edition dialog box will be displayed.

 The WinZip Self-Extractor Personal Edition dialog box contains the following fields: